AstroMined/debtonator/docs/active_context.md

    - Use caching with appropriate TTL for performance optimization
    - Implement account type extraction to support feature flags for specific account types
    - Follow bottom-up implementation approach starting at repository layer
+   - Ensure consistent async/await patterns throughout the system
+   - Use cache-aware testing strategies to handle TTL caching effects
+   - Provide zero-TTL options for testing environments to avoid race conditions
+   - Add helper utilities for clear cache invalidation when needed
+   - Implement proper inspection of async methods to avoid mismatches

 2. **Test Consolidation for Complete Coverage**
    - Analyze coverage reports to identify specific uncovered lines and branches